jbng/mowitnow/README.md

 ------------
 1. Should try Java 8 Streams API with Lists processing.
 2. Should implement single Step processing with user interaction
+3. Should implement collision processing
+4. Should implement in a nicer way using matrix operations and vectors